CnCNet/xna-cncnet-client/Docs/Translation.md

 ## Ingame translation setup

 The translation system's ingame translation support requires the mod/game author(s) to specify the files which translators can provide in order to translate the game.
-The files are specified in the the syntax is `GameFileX=path/to/source.file,path/to/destination.file[,checked]` INI key in the `[Translations]` section of `ClientDefinitions.ini` (X is an index starting from 0 and going up), with comma-separated parts of the value meaning the following:
+The files are specified in the the syntax is `GameFileX=path/to/source.file,path/to/destination.file[,checked]` INI key in the `[Translations]` section of `ClientDefinitions.ini` (X is any text you want to add to the key to help sort files), with comma-separated parts of the value meaning the following:
 1) the path to the source file relative to currently selected translation directory;
 2) the destination to copy to, relative to the game root folder;
 3) (optional) `checked` for the file to be checked by file integrity checks (should be on if this file can be used to cheat), if not specified - this file is not checked.